Building PeRSo respirators for

 NHS frontline staff

-The COVID-19 pandemic has created a global shortage of personal protective equipment with significant challenges in the supply chain for adequate provision of typical multi-layered fabric face masks.
-The disposable face mask has limited success in the emergency environment with frequent failure during use and loss of appropriate protection against the virus whilst wearing.
-Indeed, many individuals fail to achieve an adequate fit and cannot wear the equipment.
+In April 2020, the COVID-19 pandemic created a global shortage of personal protective equipment with significant challenges in the supply chain for adequate provision of typical multi-layered fabric face masks.
+Disposable face masks have limited success in the emergency environment with frequent failure during use and loss of appropriate protection against the virus whilst wearing.
+HSE guidance (HSG53) recommends that disposable face masks are used for <1 hour of continuous use, whereas PAPRs (powered air purifying respirators) are recommended for >1 hour of continuous use.

 Value and performance combined